 Despite being a humanitarian organization, it is increasing its capacity in risk forecasting and adaptation, and the ICRC's programming was found to be based on a long-term sustainable strategy for resource access.
-The rehabilitation and renovation of ponds, for example, is discussed as a sustainable strategy for community water access for the next five years.
-This recognition of the wide-ranging impact that climate change has on different needs, from water access to sanitation, demonstrates good project management that may well increase the coherence of responses in the face of future climate disasters in the country.
+The rehabilitation and renovation of ponds, for example, a sustainable strategy for community water access, upgrading pond performance also includes raising banks and fencing as protection form storms, including cyclones.
+Infrastructure activities consider local climatic conditions and climate risks including soil erosion.
+Where possible climate-smart actions are deployed, including replacing the need for fuel with solar panels to reduce carbon emissions, where appropriate.
+Cash-for-work activities based around pond and road renovation under the MCSP included tree planting with drought resistant, shade-giving trees which also guard against soil erosion (acacia magnum) where feasible and appropriate.
+Seeds used in food production programming are locally adaptable and resistance to climate conditions, of particular note is the Sin Thwe Latt paddy seed variety that is distributed in Rakhine as it is resistance to saline water intrusion.
+Soil ecology is improved using a nitrogen fixation species of legume.
+This recognition of the wide-ranging impact that climate change has on different needs, from water access to sanitation and agriculture, demonstrates good project management that may well increase the coherence of responses in the face of future climate disasters in the country.